Salahuddin Quader Chowdhury: Trial

 During Chowdhury's trial the prosecution summoned 41 witnesses to testify while four were called in his defense.
 Commenting on the trial, the former United States Ambassador-at-Large for War Crimes Issues, Stephen Rapp, said that it was "disturbing" that limitations were placed on defense testimony.
 Affidavits stating that Chowdhury was in Pakistan and studying law at the University of Punjab at the time of the crimes were not considered.
 Defense testimony from a former prime minister of Pakistan and a former American ambassador was not allowed by the court.

 Conviction

 On 1 October 2013, the International Crimes Tribunal of Bangladesh sentenced Chowdhury to death by hanging for nine out of the 23 charges brought against him.
 His party BNP argued that the trial is politically motivated.
 On 18 November 2015, Bangladesh Supreme Court dismissed the appeal of Chowdhury, upholding the death sentence.
-According to jail officials, Chowdhury asked for mercy in a petition to the President of Bangladesh, but his appeal was rejected.